pacopro3/pacopro3/README.md

 - 👋 Hi, I’m @pacopro3
 - 👀 I’m interested in learning new skills to improve my career in software development
-- 🌱 I’m currently learning pytho, flutter, Node.js and firebase
+- 🌱 I’m currently learning python, flutter, Node.js and firebase
 - 💞️ I’m looking to collaborate on new projects that can help me to put in practice all the skills that I've been learning
 - 📫 How to reach me: paco.juarez.3@gmail.com